static image

 21-22 November, Warsaw

-The crisis unfolding in Ukraine has had profound effects on the Republic of Poland.
+Bridging communities is always a challenge in a time of crisis.
+The one unfolding in Ukraine has had profound effects on the Republic of Poland.
 Almost two million people have crossed the border since February 2022, 960.000 of which are beneficiaries of temporary protection.

 In response, Poland has enacted a Special legislation to assist Ukrainian citizens and grant them protection within its territory.